How trying to learn vim motions pushed me into the linux world

 Learning vim motions made me appreciate the process of writing code even more.

-Because honestly, getting your thought out into code is the real bottleneck most of the time.
+Because honestly, getting your thought out into code is the real bottleneck most of the time, and i love typing, its probably my favourite hobby by far, the amount of time i spent on monkey type is crazy.

-And vim makes that part more engaging—at least for me—which in turn makes me way more productive.
+And vim makes that part more engaging, at least for me.

 Guess what?